-Existing Proposed Explanation Managing election material 85.
+Managing election material 85.
 (1) The Regional Returning Officer shall manage and then send to the Chief Electoral Officer, for storage or destruction, all election material as directed by the Chief Electoral Officer.
-Delivery to Chief Electoral Officer 80 The Regional Returning Officer shall manage and then send to the Chief Electoral Officer, for storage or destruction, all election material as directed by the Chief Electoral Officer.
+Delivery to Chief Electoral Officer 85 The Regional Returning Officer shall manage and then send to the Chief Electoral Officer, for storage or destruction, all election material as directed by the Chief Electoral Officer.
 No change.
 Preservation of election material 85(2) The Chief Electoral Officer shall ensure that all election material are maintained in accordance with accepted archival standards.
-Preservation 81 The Chief Electoral Officer shall ensure that all election materials are stored safely and securely.
+Preservation 86 The Chief Electoral Officer shall ensure that all election materials are stored safely and securely.
 No change.
 Destruction 85(3) The ballots, ballot envelopes and unsigned election material may be destroyed 12 months after the date of publication of the notice of the election result, unless they are required for a future use, an archival purpose or an application or proceeding under this Act.
-Destruction 82 The ballots, ballot envelopes and unsigned election material may be destroyed 12 months after the date of publication of the notice of the election result, unless they are required for a future use or an application or proceeding under this Act.
+Destruction 87 The ballots, ballot envelopes and unsigned election material may be destroyed 12 months after the date of publication of the notice of the election result, unless they are required for a future use or an application or proceeding under this Act.
 No change.

 Existing Proposed Explanation Preservation of documents 86.
 The Chief Electoral Officer shall ensure that (a) a register is kept of all approved forms and any instructions, guidelines or directions he or she issues respecting any matter; and (b) all declaration of elections, election reports, certificates and declarations in respect of elections are preserved for archival purposes.
-Documents of Chief Electoral Officer 83 The Chief Electoral Officer shall ensure that: (a) a register is kept of all approved forms and any instructions, guidelines or directions he or she issues respecting any matter; and (b) all declarations of elections, election reports, certificates and declarations in respect of elections are preserved for archival purposes.
+Documents of Chief Electoral Officer 88 The Chief Electoral Officer shall ensure that: (a) a register is kept of all approved forms and any instructions, guidelines or directions he or she issues respecting any matter; and (b) all declarations of elections, election reports, certificates and declarations in respect of elections are preserved for archival purposes.
 No substantive change.
 Public records 87.
-(1) The following are public documents and may be inspected at the Office of the Chief Electoral Officer by any person on request during business hours: (a) all reports or statements respecting an election; (b) all instructions, guidelines and directions issued by the Chief Electoral Officer under this Act; Public records 84(1) The following are public documents and may be inspected at the Office of the Métis Nation - Saskatchewan by any person on request during business hours: (a) all reports or statements respecting an election; (b) all instructions, guidelines and directions issued by the Chief Electoral Officer under this Act; No substantive change.
+(1) The following are public documents and may be inspected at the Office of the Chief Electoral Officer by any person on request during business hours: (a) all reports or statements respecting an election; Public records 89(1) The following are public documents and may be inspected at the Office of the Métis Nation - Saskatchewan by any person on request during business hours: (a) all reports or statements respecting an election; (b) all instructions, guidelines and directions issued by the Chief Electoral Officer under this Act; No substantive change.
 Records will be kept at the MNS office as the Chief Electoral Officer doesn't have a permanent office location.